 The instinct was to add more features.
 The right move was to add more clarity.
 ZEVi gave users data — but not understanding.
 Managers couldn't answer the questions that mattered: Are my vehicles ready tomorrow?
 Is something about to break?
 Am I getting a surprise bill?
 The platform wasn't failing on functionality.
 It was failing on confidence.

-We redesigned the Fleet view around exception-based information — surface only what needs attention, and make the next action obvious.
-A manager can now assess their entire fleet in seconds.
+Redesigned around exception-based information — surface only what needs attention, so managers can assess their entire fleet in seconds.

-We designed the Energy section to forecast, not just report.
-Operators could see projected billing cycle costs, understand their charging schedule's impact on peak demand, and adjust before costs hit.
+Designed to forecast, not just report.
+Operators can see projected billing-cycle costs, understand the impact of their charging schedule on peak demand, and act before costs hit.

 Every solution went through technical feasibility QA, A/B testing, and feedback sessions before shipping.